SCKelemen/cpkg/SECURITY.md

 ## Reporting a Vulnerability

-Please report (suspected) security vulnerabilities to **[security@ringil.dev](mailto:security@ringil.dev)**.
-You will receive a response within 48 hours.
+Please report (suspected) security vulnerabilities to **[security@kelemen.com](mailto:security@kelemen.com)**.
+You will receive a response within 72 hours.
 If the issue is confirmed, we will release a patch as soon as possible depending on complexity but historically within a few days.

 Please include:
 - Description of the vulnerability
 - Steps to reproduce
 - Potential impact
 - Suggested fix (if you have one)

+We will strive to reward and acknowledge security contributions.

 ## Security Considerations